 - We write empirical studies, not advocacy papers; and

-- We believe in consumer sovereignty — the freedom for consumers to make their own choices and the importance of giving consumers better information to make their own choices, instead of having “others” choose for them.
+- We believe in consumer sovereignty — the freedom for consumers to make their own choices and the importance of giving consumers better information to make those choices, instead of having “others” choose for them.

 To read about our work, click here.